CrocoFactory/sensei/docs/learn/user_guide/making_aliases.md

-from sensei import camel_casefrom sensei import header_casefrom sensei import RouterIn some situations, we need to follow multiple naming conventions at the same time.
+In some situations, we need to follow multiple naming conventions at the same time.
 For instance, it's a common approach to convert fields of some structure from camelCase (or another case) to snake_case to follow Python’s naming conventions.